Planning Permission Rules for Single-Storey Extensions in Cardiff: Your Complete Guide

 How Does the Building Control Approval Process Work in Cardiff?

-1. Submit either a building notice or a full plans application to Cardiff Building Control.
+1. Submit either a building notice or a full plans application.

 How Do Building Regulations Differ from Planning Permission?

-Costs Associated with Planning Permission and Building Control for Cardiff Extensions
+Costs Associated with Planning Permission and Building Control for Extensions

-Getting a clear idea of the fees involved early on will help you set a realistic budget and avoid any financial surprises.
+Understanding fees early helps you set a realistic budget and avoid surprises.

 How Much Does a Planning Application Cost in Cardiff?